danbev/learning-ai/notes/background.md

 * BERT family (Natural Language Understanding)

 ### Large Language Models
-Are language models with may parameters, like over 100M, and are pre-trained on large collections of text (corpra).
+Are language models with many parameters, like over 100M, and are pre-trained on large collections of text (corpra).

 Examples: